 Dwelling, multiple-family.
 The term "multiple-family dwelling" means a building or portion thereof used and/or arranged or designed to be occupied by more than four families, including apartment houses and apartment hotels, but not including tourist courts.

+Dwelling, primary.
+The term "primary dwelling" means a single-family dwelling comprising a single building, not attached to other buildings, and is the building designed to be the main dwelling on the lot.
+Typically, the main dwelling is in the building that is most visually prominent when viewed from the front lot line.

 Dwelling, single-family.
 The term "single-family dwelling" means a building arranged or designed to be occupied exclusively by one family, the structure having only one dwelling unit, unless specified otherwise by this Land Use Code.

 Dwelling, two-family (duplex).
 The term "two-family dwelling" also referred to as a "duplex," means a building arranged or designed to be occupied by two families, the structure having only two dwelling units with approximately the same floor area.